 Here are some easy ways to start buying more local food without even changing grocery stores:

-- Stick to seasonal favourites: There is a reason we eat pumpkin pie in the fall, and watermelon in the summer.
+- Stick to seasonal favorites: There is a reason we eat pumpkin pie in the fall, and watermelon in the summer.
 Food traditions are based on what has historically been available to us, so keep them in mind when you’re meal planning.

 - Try buying frozen: Local foods like berries are picked in season, frozen and sold all year round in the freezer section.
 An added bonus - since the food was picked ripe and frozen right away, it is often higher in nutrients.